Your reader is the most important consideration in the Writing sub-test

 To score well in this sub-test you need to make sure you keep your reader in mind when you’re writing the letter.
 To help, we’ve put together a quick and handy strategy to keep the reader in the front of your mind:

-R is for relevance – make sure you select information which is relevant to the current situation.
+Make sure you select information which is relevant to the current situation.
 Anything which is not relevant can be omitted.

-E is for explain – make sure you explain the details of the situation logically.
+Make sure you explain the details of the situation logically.
 Using time expressions can help the reader understand the order of events.

-A is for accuracy – to make your letter as clear as possible you need to demonstrate good grammatical accuracy in a range of tenses.
+To make your letter as clear as possible you need to demonstrate good grammatical accuracy in a range of tenses.

-D is for division – make sure you divide your letter into clear paragraphs.
+Make sure you divide your letter into clear paragraphs.
 Order the paragraphs in terms of how important the information is to the reader.

-E is for ending – make sure your reader has a clear understanding at the end of the letter of what action you require from them.
+Make sure your reader has a clear understanding at the end of the letter of what action you require from them.

-R is for reason – make sure you include the reason for writing at the start (usually provided in the Writing Task).
+Make sure you include the reason for writing at the start (usually provided in the Writing Task).
 This helps the reader understand the purpose of your letter.